betiniakarandut/portfolio-project/README.md

 ## Description :house:

 This is my portfolio project at the end of the foundation phase in the ROADMAP to becoming a software engineer.
 In this project, I discovered a pressing need amongst the natural gas engineering students and that was calculating static bottom hole pressure of a gas well.
 So, I took it upon myself to come up with a kind of desktop application that can answer this need but using the SUKKAR and CORNELL integral method.
-This will be a very user friendly, light weight application.
+This will be a very user friendly, light weight application.<br>
 _Stick up for updates!_

 ## Overview of package